MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 An organization might operate in multiple geographic regions for several reasons.
 Common reasons to use multiple Azure regions include:

 - **Support a geographically dispersed user base.** For example, if you operate in multiple countries, or if your customers use your services from multiple countries, it might make sense to have Azure resources in each location.
+Alternatively, you can consider using a single region and then use [Azure Front Door](/azure/frontdoor/front-door-overview) to accelerate global traffic to that region.
 - **Comply with data sovereignty requirements**.
 Your organization might be subject to limits on the geographic areas where certain data can be stored.
 - **Achieve high resiliency**, especially for mission-critical workloads.

 If you plan to operate a cloud environment over multiple geographic regions, be aware of the following complexities:

-- Asset distribution
-- Data synchronization
-- User access profiles
-- Compliance requirements
-- Regional resiliency

-## Network considerations

-- Azure Backup and Azure Site Recovery work in tandem with your network design to facilitate regional resiliency for your IaaS and data backup needs.
-Make sure that the network is optimized, so data transfers remain on the Microsoft backbone, and they use [virtual network peering](/azure/virtual-network/virtual-network-peering-overview), if possible.
-Some larger organizations that have global deployments might instead use [Azure ExpressRoute Premium](/azure/expressroute/expressroute-introduction) to route traffic between regions and potentially save regional egress charges.

-- Many platform as a service (PaaS) services in Azure support [service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) or [Azure Private Link](/azure/private-link/private-link-overview).
-Both these solutions might significantly influence how you design your network as you consider regional resiliency, migration, and governance.
+- **Resource distribution and management.** When you have multiple resources in different regions, you accept a higher operational burden.
+You also have to pay for each resource.
+- **Data synchronization.** Understand whether you need to synchronize or replicate data between regions, and if you do, whether to do it asynchronously or synchronously.
+Configuring a multi-region data storage tier can be complex and can result in tradeoffs between resiliency, performance, and cost.
+- **User access profiles.** If a single user will work with components in multiple regions, understand how you'll manage their identities and access profiles across regions.
+- **Compliance requirements.** Verify that each region satisfies your compliance requirements, including for data sovereignty.
+- **Regional resiliency.** Even when you use a multi-region architecture, you should ensure that you design your solution to be highly available within the region as well.
+Use availability zones where you can, and ensure that you have considered how to achieve high resiliency within the region.

-- In addition to deploying to multiple regions to support disaster recovery, many organizations choose to deploy in an active-active pattern to avoid relying on failover.
+- **Failover.** When you use mulitple regions for resiliency purposes, you might design your solution to use an active-passive approach, which requires you to detect a regional outage and fail over traffic between regions.
+It can take time for a failover process to detect an outage and complete traffic routing, which might result in downtime for your services.
+Some organizations instead choose to deploy in an active-active pattern to avoid relying on failover.
 The benefits of using an active-active pattern include global load balancing, increased fault tolerance, and network performance boosts.
 To take advantage of this pattern, your applications must support running active-active in multiple regions.

-## High availability and disaster recovery
+## High availability and disaster recovery across regions

 Azure regions are highly available.
 Azure service-level agreements are applied to the services running in specific regions.

 > [!WARNING]
-> You should never deploy mission-critical workloads within a single-region.
-For these workloads, always plan for regional failure, and practice recovery and mitigation steps.
+> When you design mission-critical workloads, always plan for regional failure, and avoid deploying within a single region.
+You should also practice recovery and mitigation steps.
 For more information about mission-critical workloads, see [Mission-critical workloads](/azure/well-architected/mission-critical/mission-critical-overview).

 ### Understand Azure service deployments